 Cultivation: The preference is partial sun, moist to mesic conditions, and soil containing loam or sandy loam.
 Full sun and light shade are also tolerated.

 Range & Habitat: Rough Avens occurs occasionally in central and northern Illinois, but it is absent from the southern and southwestern areas of the state (see Distribution Map).
 Habitats include savannas, thickets, woodland borders, and moist meadows.
 Sometimes it is found in thickets and prairie remnants along railroads and roadsides.

-Faunal Associations: Little information is available about floral-faunal relationships for this species.
+Faunal Associations: Information about floral-faunal relationships for this species is rather limited.
 They are probably similar to those of Geum canadense (White Avens).
 The nectar and pollen of the flowers probably attract small bees, wasps, and flies.
 Insects that feed on the foliage of Geum spp.
 (Avens) include the aphids Acyrthosiphon pseudodirhodum, Macrosiphum gei, Macrosiphum pallidum, and Macrosiphum pseudorosae.
 In addition, larvae of a moth, Tinagma obscurofasciella, mine the leaves.
 The achenes with hooked styles can cling to the fur of mammals, feathers of birds, and clothing of humans; by this means, they can be distributed across considerable distances.

 Photographic Location: Between a thicket and prairie remnant along a railroad in Champaign County, Illinois.